Parasocial interaction: Twitch

 Academics Time Wulf, Frank Schneider, and Stefan Beckert found that parasocial relationships are a key component to a Twitch streamer's success and the audience's enjoyment of Twitch; particularly, Twitch's chat features can foster this relationship.
 They highlighted that "professional streamers have a personal schedule of streaming times so that users can rely on seeing their friends again—similar to characters of a periodic TV show.
-Therefore, viewers are able to maintain their relationships to streamers.
-The stronger bonds between viewers and streamers grow, the more users may root for their favorite streamer's success".
-The Guardian also highlighted the interactive nature of Twitch and that the "format is extremely good at cultivating community, a virtual hangout spot for its millions of teenage and college-age users".
+Therefore, viewers are able to maintain their relationships with streamers.
+The stronger bonds between viewers and streamers grow, the more users may support their favorite streamer's success".
+The Guardian also highlighted the interactive nature of Twitch and that the "format is extremely good at cultivating a relationship among community, establishing itself as a virtual hangout spot for its millions of teenage and college-age users".

 Twitch streamers have also discussed the negatives associated with these parasocial relationships such as harassment and stalking by fans.
 Cecilia D'Anastasio, for Kotaku, wrote that "Twitch streamers are like digital-age geisha.
 They host, they entertain, they listen, they respond.
 They perform their skill—gaming, in most cases—from behind a thick veneer of familiarity.
 Maybe it's because they let viewers into their homes, or because the live-streaming format feels candid or because of their unprecedented accessibility, but there's something about being an entertainer on Twitch that blurs the line between viewer and friend.
 It can be hard to keep a healthy distance from fans.
 And, for fans, it can occasionally be hard to tell the difference between entertainer and companion".

 The Verge and the HuffPost have both specifically highlighted the harassment female Twitch streamers experience.
 Jesselyn Cook, for HuffPost, wrote that "most all women who earn a living on Twitch know what it's like to have male viewers who, after spending countless hours watching them in real time, develop obsessive feelings of romantic and sexual entitlement.
 The result is an environment where extreme harassment, rape and death threats, blackmailing, stalking and worse have become regular workplace hazards.
 Female streamers who spoke to HuffPost said they wish they'd known before joining Twitch that they were also signing up for a torrent of endless, dehumanizing harassment with little to no recourse".